 I work with clients to look at your symptoms, and together we trial well researched dietary approaches, alongside functional testing where needed.

 This makes nutritional therapy tailored to your symptoms, your lifestyle and your ability to make changes.
+You can read more about how I work and what is involved Gut Reset

 Looking at your overall lifestyle and balancing stress, sleep, exercise and diet can all have a huge impact on IBS symptoms.